-Amerigo's 100% owned MVC operation in Chile has been producing copper concentrates since 1992 by processing fresh and historic tailings from Codelco's El Teniente mine, the world's largest underground copper mine.
-In exchange for the tailings' rights granted to MVC, El Teniente is entitled to royalties on the copper and molybdenum produced.
-The copper royalties are determined through a sliding scale formula tied to the London Metal Exchange ("LME") copper price. (see Underlying Contracts with DET in this AIF).
+In exchange for the tailings rights granted to MVC, El Teniente is entitled to royalties on the copper and molybdenum produced.
+The copper royalties are determined through a sliding scale formula tied to the London Metal Exchange ("LME") copper price.